anupamdzn/AI-Analysis-Supply-Chain-data-/README.md

 ## 📌 Conclusion

 This analysis highlights Cosmetics as the top revenue contributor and Sea transport as the most efficient mode.
 Delhi and Supplier 1 show strong lead time performance, while Route B incurs the highest logistics costs.
 There is minimal correlation between inventory levels and sales, suggesting the need for more nuanced demand forecasting.
 These findings help prioritize improvements in transportation, supplier selection, and product stocking strategies.

+## The above analysis is done totally with help of Artificial Intelligence tools, showcasing that AI can do preliminary analysis on clean data.
+I sourced this data from Kaggle.
+Performed and VibeAnalysed with help from Formulabot and ChatGPT.

+**Thank You**